lwalsh2/Chat_Room/README.md

 	stdio.h, stdlib.h, string.h, sys/socket.h, sys/types.h, netinet/in.h, unistd.h

 Operation: (C)
-	To build the binaries, run the build.sh script, which moves the `client` and `server` binaries to the `bin/` folder.
+	To build the binaries, run the build.sh script within the `C` folder, which moves the `client` and `server` binaries to the `bin/` folder.
 The binaries can be run with the port they should run on.
 	```sh
 	./bin/server 5555
 	```